fetch-kit/chaos-proxy/README.md

 # Chaos Proxy

-Chaos Proxy is an Express-based proxy and CLI tool for injecting configurable network chaos (latency, failures, connection drops, rate-limiting, etc.) into API requests.
-It applies ordered middleware (global and per-route) and forwards to your target API, preserving method, path, headers, query, and body.
+Chaos Proxy is a proxy server for injecting configurable network chaos (latency, failures, connection drops, rate-limiting, etc.) into any HTTP or HTTPS traffic.
+Use it via CLI or programmatically to apply ordered middleware (global and per-route) and forward requests to your target server, preserving method, path, headers, query, and body.

 ---